Active Voice Writing Tips

 • Edit ruthlessly.
 Once you’ve written something, go back and cut out anything that isn’t absolutely essential.
 This will make your writing much more effective.

 Focus on telling stories that are really short—just a few sentences long.
-These microstories are often more memorable and engaging than longer ones, so they’re worth paying attention to.
+These micro stories are often more memorable and engaging than longer ones, so they’re worth paying attention to.

 • Use strong verbs can help to make your writing more vivid and interesting.
 To be writing process and you’ll see an improvement in the quality of your work.

-Common mistakes made when using the Active Voice
+Common Mistakes Made When Using the Active Voice

-The active voice is when the subject of a sentence performs the verb.
-The passive voice is when the subject of a sentence is acted upon by the verb.
-For example, “I am writing a blog post” is in the active voice, whereas “A blog post is being written by me” is in the passive voice.
 Many people believe that the active voice is always better than the passive voice, but this isn’t necessarily true.
 In fact, there are some cases where the passive voice can be more effective.
 However, there are also some common mistakes that people make when using the active voice.

 Overall, it’s important to use both the active and passive voice in your writing, and to use each one appropriately.